chavo1/vagrant-consul-mesh/README.md

-## This repo contains a sample of Consul cluster in multi-datacenter deployment with mesh gateways for inter-datacenter communication.
+## This repo contains a sample Vagrant project of Consul cluster in multi-datacenter deployment with mesh gateways for inter-datacenter communication.

 #### The usage is pretty simple